Facebook Pixel

 Showing:

 Wallpaper peeled from the walls in long, curling strips.
-Something skittered behind the baseboards—too large to be a mouse.
-The floorboards groaned under each step, and through a crack in the ceiling, she saw the darkening sky.
-A child's toy sat in the corner, faded and dust-covered, its mechanical eyes seemed to follow her movement.
+Something skittered behind the baseboards, too large to be a mouse.
+The floorboards groaned under each step, and through a crack in the ceiling she could see the darkening sky.
+In the corner sat a child's toy, faded and dust-covered, its button eyes fixed in her direction.
+She held her breath and stood still, listening.

 What Makes It Work

-- Sensory engagement: You can hear the floorboards and the skittering creature.
+• Sensory engagement: You can hear the floorboards and the skittering creature.
+It engages senses beyond sight.

-- Unsettling details: The toy with the tracking eyes adds a specific element of dread.
+• Unsettling specificity: The toy with its fixed eyes adds a precise, personal element of dread.

 Example 5: Showing Character Change